devsarahgeo/Ecommerce-GTM-Strategy-Analysis/README.md

 - **Address Cancellations**: Investigate high-cancellation products and sellers, focusing on logistics, inventory management, and category-specific interventions.

 ---
-## 📂 Impact
+## 🚀 Impact

 Analysis of 2016–2018 data identifies historical trends in high-value customers, peak sales periods, repeat-buying categories, and key regions.
 These patterns provide actionable guidance for retention, upselling, and regional strategies that can inform current business decisions.
-Comapre with 2025–2026 data to see if the same trends hold and to measure performance.
+We need to comapare this with 2024–2025 data to see if the same trends hold and to measure performance.

 ---

-## 📂 Future Scope - Scalable Implementation
+## 🚀 Future Scope - Scalable Implementation
 *(If the project expands by adding more historical years)*

 <ul>